Difference between Hosted Remote Desktops and VDI

 Support and Maintenance

-- With all hosted solutions whether VDI or Hosted Desktops/Applications you should expect that the computers are supported and maintained by the hosting provider, this should include Anti-Virus and Windows Update management but also backups of the operating systems, databases and documents.
+- With all hosted solutions whether VDI or Hosted Remote Desktops/Applications you should expect that the computers are supported and maintained by the hosting provider, this should include Anti-Virus and Windows Update management but also backups of the operating systems, databases and documents.